stefanhoth/JSON-java/README.md

 #This JSON library for java, is a fork from
 #Original [package org.json] Douglas Crockford

+##Version 20121208
+I finally made these changes, no reason for not having done before.
+* JSONObject implements Map
+* JSONArray implements List
+* Added separate tests for Ognl and Freemarker.
+Yet to include them in regression test.

+##Version 20121205
 The key changes are:
 ##JSONObject is extended from LinkedHashMap